benswift/benswift.github.io/research.md

 I am a multidisciplinary researcher and Senior Lecturer in the Research School of Computer Science at the [Australian National University](https://cecs.anu.edu.au/people/ben-swift).
-I'm interested in computational art & music, human-computer interaction, AI/machine learning (particularly in pursuit of creative ends) and the intersection of code, creativity and culture as those boundaries dissolve in the modern world.
+I'm interested in computational art & music, data visualisation, human-computer interaction, AI/machine learning (particularly in pursuit of creative ends) and the intersection of code, creativity and culture as those boundaries dissolve in the modern world.
 I'm the director of the [code/creativity/culture studio](https://cs.anu.edu.au/code-creativity-culture/) at the ANU Research School of Computer Science.